Union Pacific (UNP) Q1 2017 Results - Earnings Call Transcript

 Operator

-Our next question is from the line of Ben Harford with Robert W. Baird.
+Our next question is from the line of Ben Hartford with Robert W. Baird.
 Please proceed with your questions.

 Zax Rosenberg - Robert W. Baird & Co., Inc. (Broker)